Showing posts with label 1990. Show all posts

 Shopping and nightlife

-The jungle isn't like we saw as kids watching Tarzan.
-No way, this jungle has shops stuffed with helpful items like weapons and maps.
+The jungle isn't like we saw watching Tarzan.
+This place has shops stuffed with helpful items like weapons and maps.
 These places are only open during the daytime and are manned by Romero.
-He's a nice chap and has several of his Supply Huts dotted around different parts of the jungle.
+He's a nice chap and several of his Supply Huts dotted around different parts of the jungle.
 Shop around to find specific items.

-Wanna know what you just purchased?
+Wanna know what you purchased?
 Hit the spacebar to reveal the inventory and use the joystick to choose an item.
-I would first advise purchasing a weapon which makes it much easier to kill those nasty animals roaming the jungle.
-However, this does mean you can no longer jump which makes no sense but it's easy alternating between items.
+I would advise purchasing a weapon which makes it easier to kill those nasty animals roaming the jungle.
+However, this does mean you can no longer jump, which makes no sense, but it's easy to alternate.

 During the night, casinos open their doors to anyone wishing to try their luck.
-That's right, we can gamble away our warez by taking a chance in the jungle casino - Vegas style!
-It's called a Treasure Tree and is open only at night but it may prove fruitful for the lucky willing to risk a gamble?
+That's right, we can gamble away our warez by taking a chance - Vegas style!
+It's called a Treasure Tree and is open at night but it may prove fruitful for those willing to risk it.
 Or you might just get yourself in big trouble...
 How is your luck?

-Yep, it always pays to explore everywhere because you never know what you may stumble upon...
+It always pays to explore everywhere; you never know what you may stumble upon...

 Jungle stores are plentiful with supplies but it pays to shop around.

-Inside is Romero, dunno where they got that original name from.
+Inside is Romero... dunno how they thought that name was original!

 Jane's big tips